MarkAlexanderDev/foodz/README.md

-# easyGroceries
+# Foodz

-"EasyGroceries" is a IOS/Android app developed with Flutter.
-The purpose of this app is to help the user to make his groceries list by proposing different ingredients based on cooking recipes from a cooking recipes API.
+"Foodz" is a IOS/Android app developed with Flutter.
+The purpose of this app is to help the user to make his groceries list by proposing different ingredients based on cooking recipes.

 ## Getting Started